 - Starting salaries for materials engineers range from £20,000 to £26,000.

-- Working at a senior engineer level with chartered status, salaries of up to £60,000 can be achieved.
+- Working as a senior engineer with chartered status can earn you a salary of up to £60,000.

-Salary levels may be influenced by the exact area in which you work and are often higher in what are considered to be 'leading edge' technologies, such as telecommunications and biomedical engineering.
+Salary levels vary according to the area in which you work and are often higher in what are considered to be 'leading edge' technologies such as telecommunications and biomedical engineering.

 Income figures are intended as a guide only.

 You can expect to work 35 to 40 hours a week.
-Some shift work may be involved depending on the industry.
+Shift work may be involved depending on the industry.

 What to expect